dcntState/hackmos_fedlearn/README.md

-# Hackmos 2024 - FedLearn
+# FedLearn | Hackmos 2024
-> Privacy-preserving ML Model Training on Warden.
+****Privacy-preserving ML Model Training on Warden.**
+**
+## Problem Statement
+Large amounts of data remain untapped in machine learning due to pressing privacy concerns.
+While federated learning addresses this issue by allowing data to stay with users, its substantial hardware requirements often render participation economically unviable for many.
+Consequently, valuable data across various domains, including healthcare, finance, and personal information, goes unused.
+This not only hinders advancements in critical fields but also highlights the urgent need for solutions that enable secure data utilization without compromising privacy.

-## TL;DR
+## FedLearn Non-technical Overview

 **FedLearn** is an innovative federated learning platform designed to facilitate the secure and efficient training of machine learning models using decentralized technologies.
-Leveraging the Warden Protocol and the Akash network, FedLearn enables model owners to offer their ML tasks in a marketplace, allowing users to submit data for training without compromising privacy.
+Leveraging the Warden Protocol and the Akash network, FedLearn empowers ML Model Owners to offer their ML tasks in a marketplace, allowing users to submit data for training without compromising privacy.
 FedLearn combines cutting-edge technology with robust privacy measures, offering a scalable solution for collaborative ML model training in a decentralized environment.

 **Notable Features:**